RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.artifacts/aqueduct.artifacts.generic_artifact.md

 ```

 This class represents a generic artifact within the flow's DAG.

-Currently, a generic artifact can be any artifact other than table, numeric, bool, or parameter.
+Currently, a generic artifact can be any artifact other than table, numeric, bool, or parameter
+generated from eager execution, or an artifact of unknown type generated from lazy execution.

 <a id="aqueduct.artifacts.generic_artifact.GenericArtifact.get"></a>